MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-insights/error-date-fields-power-bi-connector.md

 ## Symptoms

-When loading entities that contain fields with a date format like MM/DD/YYYY, you might encounter errors due to mismatched locale formats.
-This mismatch happens when your Power BI Desktop file is set to another locale than English (United States), because date fields in Customer Insights are saved in US format.
+Entities that contain fields with a date format might cause issues due to mismatched locale formats.
+Date fields in Customer Insights are in US format.
+Ensure your Power BI file uses the English (United States) locale.

 ### Resolution